Bill introduced to modernize liens and titling at BMV

 12 states have already implemented an electronic liens and titling process.

-The public hearing can be viewed on the Transportation Committees YouTube https://www.youtube.com/watch?v=0DTXf9aPtz8 .
+The public hearing can be viewed on the Transportation Committee’s YouTube.
 A work session, when committee members can vote on the bill, will be scheduled in the coming weeks.